thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 ### Running
 We also wanted to allow our player to walk faster since the village can seem quite large after a while.
-So, we decided to implement a [run mechanic](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/d6f8be30549d386b693db44fa5cd4597ed0c6129/Delivering-Consequences-Game/Assets/Scripts/PlayerMovement.cs#L26).
+So, we decided to implement a [run mechanic](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/d6f8be30549d386b693db44fa5cd4597ed0c6129/Delivering-Consequences-Game/Assets/Scripts/PlayerMovement.cs#L26):
-Here is the input command explicitly:

 Hold Mouse Right-Click (while moving): Run

 I decided to make the control for running to be right-clicking the mouse because